-- Lower Parking Area: parking area located downriver from the power generating plant.
+- Lower Parking Area: parking area is located downriver from the power generating plant.

 - Simp and Helen Watts Management Unit, which provides walk-in access to almost one mile of the trout stream and 320 acres of public hunting opportunity

-- River Road Public Access Area about six miles downstream from the dam.
+- River Road Public Access Area is about six miles downstream from the dam.

 - Gore Landing Public Access Area, operated by the town of Gore, (918) 489-2636.

 Expanding on the map above, the COAF Field Team created a simple infographic to provide specific details of where we like to fish when targeting trout.
 Do check it out and the accompanying YouTube Video posted on our Channel walks you through the infographic!

 Question: Is this correct?
 I believe a majority of the river is accessible when the water flow is below 500 CFS; one can walk along the exposed bank to access the river.

 Answer: When water flow is less than 500 CFS, one can walk along the bank to access the river.
 We prefer to fish when the water flow is 300 CFS or lower.
 It is easier to wade fish in those conditions.